parpalak/rose/README.md

 # Rose

-This is a simple search engine for content sites with simplified but functional English and Russian morphology support.
+This is a search engine designed for content sites with simplified yet functional English and Russian morphology support.
 It indexes your content and provides a full-text search.

 ## Requirements